radiant-systems-lab/radiant-systems-lab.github.io/about.md

 The Radiant Systems Lab directed by <a href="https://engineering.missouri.edu/faculty/tanu-malik/">Dr. Tanu Malik</a> is located in the <a href="https://engineering.missouri.edu/departments/eecs/">Department of Electrical Engineering and Computer Science</a> at the <a href="http://www.missouri.edu">University of Missouri-Columbia (Mizzou)</a>.
 This lab is a front runner in the design of reproducible, accountable, and trustworthy data-driven systems and infrastructure.
 This lab aims to advance reproducible, accountable, explainable, and policy-aware data science by developing systems that enhance the reliability of data-intensive, distributed, and parallel scientific workflows through accountable and reproducible containerization.
 It also focuses on improving transparency in artificial intelligence by making data, algorithms, and decision-making processes within scientific workflows more interpretable and understandable.

+The history of the RADIANT Systems Lab traces back to the Data, Infrastructure, Computation, and Environments (DICE) Lab at <a href="https://www.depaul.edu/Pages/default.aspx">DePaul University</a>, which focused on foundational research in data provenance, computational reproducibility, and optimization within complex systems and virtual environments.
+Today, the RADIANT Systems Lab continues this tradition and actively collaborates with researchers and scientists worldwide to advance the frontiers of reproducible and data-driven computing.

 <div style="max-width:800px; margin:auto; position:relative;">